When someone has an ‘allergy to hair dye’, they are usually allergic to one of the chemicals in the colour product.

 - Collapsing and becoming unconscious

-PPD free products, such as The Shade’s permanent colour range, usually use a substitute ingredient which has a much lower allergic reaction rate, called para-toluenediamine sulfate (PTDS).
+PPD free products, such as The Shade’s colour range, usually use a substitute ingredient which has a much lower allergic reaction rate, called Toluene-2,5 Diamine Sulfate (TDS).

-Hair dyes using PTDS are tolerated by many people with PPD allergies and are a good alternative for people who are looking to avoid PPD exposure.
+Hair dyes using TDS (or PTDS) are tolerated by many people with PPD allergies and are a good alternative for people who are looking to avoid PPD exposure.
 Patch testing is recommended prior to use.